After reading the program policies and receiving the appropriate instruction, the CLS or MDS student is expected to:

 - The student must immediately notify his/her laboratory instructor and/or education coordinator of the accident.
 The instructor will assist the student with first aid for the injury, and in determining whether any medical attention beyond first aid is required.

-- If additional medical attention is necessary, including anytime an accident involves a potential blood-borne pathogen exposure, the student must go to Campus Health Services or the appropriate emergency care site for the facility, and alert the medical personnel there of the emergency status of the injury.
+- If additional medical attention is necessary, the student must go to Campus Health Services or the appropriate emergency care site for the facility, and alert the medical personnel there of the emergency status of the injury.
 (See below for emergency care sites.)
-The original incident report form must accompany the student to the appropriate emergency treatment site.
+If the accident involves a potential blood-borne pathogen exposure, the student or laboratory instructor must call 919-966-6573.
+Campus Health Services will coordinate all follow-up care, source patient testing, and post-exposure prophylaxis regardless of where the student is in rotation.

 - The education coordinator or laboratory instructor must notify the Division of Clinical Laboratory Science safety coordinator (919-843-4355) of the nature of the incident and the steps taken to provide emergency care (i.e., whether the student has been sent to Campus Health).

-- Medical personnel must provide treatment of the injury and appropriate follow-up.
-It is the responsibility of the treating provider to investigate the patient's history and determine what medical treatment is appropriate.
+- Medical personnel will provide treatment of the injury and appropriate follow-up.
+It is the responsibility of the treating provider to determine what medical treatment is appropriate.

 Students who need first aid or emergency medical care for an illness or incident that occurs while performing rotation-related responsibilities may obtain care, at their own expense, at the following sites: